Siol

 Siol.net is a Slovenian web media and the oldest news portal in Slovenia.
 It is owned and managed by TSmedia company that is itself owned by the Telekom Slovenije.
 The main contents cover daily politics, news, sports, technology, lifestyle, and motoring.
-Since 2020, Peter Jančič serves as the editor-in-chief.
+Since November 2022, Mihael Šuštaršič serves as the editor-in-chief.

 History

 Siol.net was established in 1996 by Telekom Slovenije.
 It was the first online news portal in Slovenia and has seen a number of visual changes over the years.
 Between 1999 and 2007, the portal was owned by Siol.
 In 2008 the ownership and management was taken over by Planet 9, which merged with the company Najdi on 1 April 2011.
 In September 2011 the company was renamed as TSmedia.

 Siol news media should not be confused with SiOL, another part of Telekom Slovenije and is a cable TV, internet, and telephone provider and deals only with providing access and offering support for these services.